-Sometimes you wake up from a nap feeling more tired than you did when you decided to lie down in the first place.
-This is called “sleep inertia” and it happens when you wake up during the wrong portion of your natural sleep cycle.
-To avoid this, try to nap for 20-30 minutes.
-Or, if you’re craving a longer nap, try sleeping for a full sleep cycle of 90-120 minutes.
-Using an app to track your individual sleep cycle will help you know when it’s the right time for you to wake up.
+Don’t sleep for too long.
+Have you ever woken up from a nap feeling more tired than you did when you decided to lie down?
+That groggy, disoriented state is called ‘sleep inertia’ and it happens when you wake up during the slow-wave portion of your natural sleep cycle.
+The best way to avoid this is to nap for only 20-30 minutes.
+Or, if you’re craving a long nap, try sleeping for one full sleep cycle of 90-120 minutes.
+Using an app to track your individual sleep cycle will help you know the patterns that work best for your body.

-Don’t let stress about not falling asleep, not waking up, or other worries ruin your nap.
-Even if you don’t fall asleep, laying down and allowing your body and mind to rest is beneficial.
-Setting an alarm before napping means you don’t have to worry about oversleeping or not waking up at the right time.
-Using lavender or other relaxing scents can help calm you and tell your body it’s time to sleep, and writing down a to-do list or meditating for a few minutes can help clear your mind.
-When you lie down for a nap, your only focus should be rest and rejuvenation.
+Relax!
+The main barrier to falling asleep is an anxious or overactive mind.
+So the last thing you want is to let stress about not falling asleep or other worries ruin your restorative sleep sesh.
+Try a bit of an aromatherapy trick – using lavender or other soothing scents can really help to calm you and tell your body that it’s time to sleep.
+Writing a to do list beforehand or meditating for a few minutes is another way to help clear your mind.
+When you lie down for your nap, your only focus should be rest and relaxation.

-Yes, “caffeine naps” are a real thing.
-Taking a nap doesn’t mean you have to pass on an afternoon cup of coffee.
-In fact, using both together could have you feeling even more refreshed when you wake up.
-Since caffeine takes about 20-30 minutes to start working, drinking coffee right before laying down for a quick nap will have you feeling alert, energetic, and ready to face the rest of the day when you get up.
+Try a caffeine nap.
+Who knew, ‘caffeine naps’ are a real thing!
+If you’re planning on taking an afternoon siesta, that doesn’t mean you have to pass on an afternoon cup of joe.
+In fact, combining the two could produce the best results, leaving you at your most refreshed when you wake up.
+Here’s how it works… Since caffeine takes around 20-30 minutes to start working, drinking coffee right before laying down for a quick nap will have you feeling alert, energetic, and ready to get up and face the rest of the day when you wake.